 Summary of Visiting Treblinka from Warsaw

 If you’re in Warsaw then you really need to see Treblinka.
 No, it’s not standing today for tours to line you up and take you through like Auschwitz, but that doesn’t change the fact that almost 1 million Jews died here in such a short amount of time.
 We think a half day is plenty to visit Treblinka and do your own remembrance.
 It’s a great idea for a day trip from Warsaw.
-On a happier note, check out our post on what to do in Warsaw for when you return!

 *There is a great resource out there for you to use if you plan on visiting on your own.
 You can find an audio guide on the Memory of Treblinka’s website.
 It will go into more detail for you.